 Listen to the More Recipes About Music & Food Spotify Playlist

 I am aware the lyric actually refers to “kippers for breakfast” but I believe it’s also a good fit for breakfast tacos.
-I could go off on a rant about how a breakfast taco IS “breakfast in America” – a melting pot of Texas flour tortilla, Mexican pico, Wisconsin yellow cheddar, Irish roasted potatoes, and scrambled egg – but I won’t.
+Breakfast tacos are “breakfast in America,” a melting pot of Mexican flour tortillas, Texas brisket, Midwest hashbrowns, Irish cheddar, and scrambled egg.

-When I do find myself cooking breakfast, it results in one of three items: breakfast sandwich, breakfast burrito or breakfast taco.
+The rare times I find myself cooking breakfast, it’s usually one of three things: breakfast sandwich, breakfast burrito, or breakfast taco.
 The fact two of my three go-to items are of Tex Mex origin is not surprising.
 I’m a sucker of anything in a tortilla.
 While I have found quite a few solid breakfast burritos in Brooklyn, I can honestly say most breakfast tacos have been lacking.
 So when the craving hits, I’ll be making my version of a Texas breakfast taco.

 BREAKFAST IN AMERICA